c6067/Data_Structure_Algorithm/README.md

 # data_structure-algorithm
-common data structure and algorithm codes of C.
+common data structure and algorithm codes for learn C.

-but not main functionso.so that,you want to running or testing those codes,please do yourself.
+but not main function.so that,you want to testing those codes,please do yourself.

 and those codes follow c11 standard.